 Publications & Documents

-Composite leading indicators (CLIs) continue to signal diverging growth patterns across major economies.
-The CLIs point to moderate improvements in growth in most major OECD countries but stabilising or slowing momentum in large emerging economies.
+Composite leading indicators (CLI) continue to signal improvements in growth in most major OECD countries with divergent patterns among large emerging economies.

 Credible and consistent carbon pricing must be the cornerstone of government actions to tackle climate change, according to a new OECD report.